 - Tuk-tuk tour of Phenom Penh, the Royal Palace, Silver Pagoda, Khmer art in the National Museum of Cambodia, battlefield sites, and the Russian Market.

-From $4,880pp on the Aqua Mekong, suites with tall windows.
+From about $5,000pp on the Aqua Mekong, suites with tall windows; departures December through April.
 (This cruise is also available directly with Aqua Expeditions on the same ship; we recommend Austin Adventures because of their focus on family travel and outdoor activities, and because they are based in the U.S. and one of the top tour companies in the industry.)

 Another choice on the Mekong Delta: AmaWaterways’ Vietnam, Cambodia & the Riches of the Mekong.
 5-star luxury on the AmaDara, suites, balconies, fitness room, hair salon, spas & swimming pool.
 2 nights Hanoi, overnight Ha Long Bay, travel to Siem Reap for 3 nights, then embark on the Mekong River cruise, plus 2-night stay in Ho Chi Minh City.